nicolaferraro/nicolaferraro.github.io/_posts/2017-10-17-creating-clustered-singleton-services-on-kubernetes.md

 used to **receive simple notifications when your specific instance of a service becomes the leader/master of the whole cluster**.
 The cluster here is an abstract term: you define it.
 But often in Kubernetes/Openshift, a cluster is made by all the pods that compose the same deployment.

-Camel supports multiple cluster services: atomix, consul, file, **kubernetes** and zookeeper.
+Camel supports multiple cluster services: atomix, consul, file, **kubernetes** and zookeeper (and also jgroups, added at the last minute by Andrea Tarocci).
 The kubernetes cluster service is just one of them and we'll use it to create a clustered singleton easily.

 ## I've seen this before...